Georgia's gold mine dilemma

 "At once I realised the importance of the site.
 When we got the first value carbon dates, and they were around 3,000 BC, it was clear that this was an exciting find which had never occurred in pre-historic mining."

-Recently discovered artefacts including a unique set of spiral gold earrings found in neighbouring Azerbaijan can be traced to Sakdrisi, according to Prof Stoellner.'No proof'
+Recently discovered artefacts including a unique set of spiral gold earrings found in neighbouring Azerbaijan can be traced to Sakdrisi, according to Prof Stoellner.

 The Georgian government used to share this excitement and Sakdrisi was a protected cultural heritage site.
 But that status has been removed, and Professor Stoellner's views are being challenged.